Sunday, August 31, 2008

 These are the people who are enjoying this yuk-yuk racist joke.

-Subject: FW: practicing for Obama's inauguration
+Subject: FW: color guard practicing Hail to the Chief for Obama's inauguration

 Date: Sun, 10 Aug 2008 12:15:38 -0400